My blog is the main reason I managed to break into the marketing industry and today I’m here to help you do the same.

 We’re told that life is all about the side hustle in 2019 but what about those of us who don’t necessarily want to turn their passion into a full time business?
 Creating and maintaining a blog takes a huge amount of effort so, as well as keeping it as a creative outlet, I wanted to share my thoughts on how I think blogging can seriously boost your career game too.

 I genuinely think my blog was the only reason I landed my first Marketing Assistant role and ever since, I’ve always made sure to mention it in interviews.
-Since then, I’ve worked on marketing campaigns at a luxury hotel, managed the social media strategy for two travel brands and progressed to a Marketing Executive role for a travel brand where I got to visit British Airways headquarters for a showcase event!
+Since then, I’ve worked in marketing at a luxury hotel and managed the social media strategy for two travel brands.
+And now I’m in a job I love at a travel company where I’ve got to visit British Airways headquarters and jetted off on a fam trip to Barbados!

 How you can use your blog to create career opportunities